rpgos/react-kofi-widget/README.md

 ### In a Nextjs app

+Import the component from `kofi-react-widget/next`

-    import { KofiFloatingButton } from "kofi-react-widget";
+    import { KofiFloatingButton } from "kofi-react-widget/next";

     export default YourComponent() {
         ...